dallas-hall/learning-linux-and-bash/kodekloud/linux-basics.md

 There are 5 special file types:
 1. Character files are serial devices in `/dev` like the mouse and keyboard.
-2. Block files are block storage devices in `/dev` like HDD and RAM.
+2. Block files are block storage devices in `/dev` like HDDs, SSDs, and RAM.
 3. Links:
    1. Hard Links
    2. Symbolic LInks